IamJackReed/psm/docs/experiments/make-learning-an-ongoing-activity,-not-a-scrum-event.md

 ##  Purpose Of This Experiment

-collection of powerful questions to help your team reflect, learn and improve, continuously.
+This experiment is based on a collection of powerful questions to help your team reflect, learn and improve, continuously.
 We also described specific opportunities for when & how to use them.
 Not as facilitated retrospective formats, but as learning moments that can take place anywhere, anytime during the Sprint.

 ## Improve How You Learn As A Team